uwetom/media-production-worksheets/week_02-create-3d-objects/README.md

 ### Conclusion

 Try both platforms and a variety of photos.
 Experiment!
 Sometimes https://studio.tripo3d.ai/ may be more successful than https://www.meshy.ai/.
+Sometimes the result from your second or third model maybe better than the first one.